Instagram & Your Catholic Church

 It’s all about helping people to know your parish.
 Include parishioner highlights with personal testimonies, a “volunteer of the week,” or ministry snapshots to highlight all that your parish does, both within and outside the walls!

 Looking for more ways to utilize social media for your parish?
-Dive deeper into the topic of social media and your church by checking out the "Web and Social Media" section of our weekly blog .
+Dive deeper into the topic of social media and your church by checking out the "Web and Social Media" section of our weekly blog or dive into our complete guide to social media management for parish staff!

 Share